Msiciots/Microchip-pic18/README.md

 ### Lab5
 Mixing C with assembly language.
 Write a multiplication library in assembly language, and call it in C main function.
+### Lab6
+Let a LED blink, and each time interval is exactly 1 second.
+P.S.
+Count the cpu cycle.